ypanx/cinema-booking/README.md

 > Semi-inspired by a take-home assignment some time ago.

-Disclaimer: While the core business logic is traditionally written, the Streamlit UI app is mostly vibe-coded.
+Disclaimer: While the core business logic is traditionally written, the Streamlit UI portion is mostly vibe-coded.

 ## Features